scala/docs.scala-lang/_overviews/scala3-book/ca-type-classes.md

 - Expressing how a type you don’t own — from the standard library or a third-party library — conforms to such behavior
 - Expressing such a behavior for multiple types without involving sub-typing relationships between those types

-In Scala 3, type classes are just traits with one or more parameters whose implementations are not defined through the `extends` keyword, but by `given` instances.
+In Scala 3, type classes are just traits with one or more parameters whose implementations are provided by `given` instances.

 {% comment %}